mainmatter/mainmatter.com/src/posts/2024-07-08-the-embroider-initiative-becomes-the-ember-initiative.md

 ### Route and Router Manager APIs

-Improving the router has been a long-standing goal in the Ember community, with little progress in recent years (the topic was recently removed from Polaris, Ember's next edition).
+Improving the router has been a long-standing goal in the Ember community, with little progress in recent years (Polaris, Ember's next edition, will not ship with a router).
 While the topic is big and we won't be able to ship a new router soon, we suggest working on the first step: implementing manager APIs for routes and the routing system.
 This will unblock experimentation by allowing the implementation of routes and the routing system to be swapped, bringing the ecosystem one step closer to a new router.